 Both husbands and wives long to be heard, understood, and respected.
 Most often your spouse comes to you to share his or her heart and life.
 Listening is the most powerful way to show your spouse that you understand and accept him or her.

-Reconnecting Your Hearts: It will be important for you and your spouse to emotionally reconnect as soon as possible after being hurt and hooked into your cycle.
-Remember, disconnecting and not talking for days or sweeping the whole encounter under the rug and coming back together to take care of household tasks is not a reconnection of hearts, only of schedules.
-Unresolved hurts and issues add strain and stress to your haven of safety, and soon you and your spouse learn not to turn toward each other but rather away.
+It will be important for you and your spouse to emotionally reconnect as soon as possible after being hurt and hooked into your cycle.
+Remember, disconnecting and not talking for days or sweeping the whole encounter under the rug and coming back together to take care of household tasks is not a reconnection of hearts.
+It is only a connection of schedules.
+Unresolved hurts and issues add strain and stress to your haven of safety.
+Soon you and your spouse learn not to turn toward each other but rather away.

 But a close attachment bond doesn’t just happen.
 It is over the course of time and experiences, as each of you interact and respond to each other, that your bond will be nurtured and strengthened.
 In this way you will experience your relationship as a safe place where your heart can safely be shared and cherished.

 This article came from the book, The Complete Marriage Book: Collected Wisdom from Leading Marriage Experts compiled by David and Jan Stoop, published by Fleming H. Revell.
 Their book contains a wealth of collective wisdom from authors such as Dr Norman Wright, Drs.
 Les and Leslie Parrott, Roger and Becky Tirabassi, Gary and Carrie Oliver, Dave and Claudia Arp, Paul and Jan Meier, Greg and Erin Smalley and more.
-This particular chapter, in it’s edited form, which is titled “Creating a Safe and Close Connection” was written by Sharon Hart Morris.
+This particular chapter, in it’s edited form, is titled “Creating a Safe and Close Connection.”
+Sharon Hart Morris wrote this particular one.

 — ALSO —